By: Susan Dugdale | Last modified: 04-26-2021

 Read slowly.
 Allow each word its space.
 The temptation is to rush.
 Resist it.

-Once you've 'got the flow', stand up and read the poem aloud authoritatively.
+Once you've 'got the flow' of it, stand up and read the poem aloud authoritatively.

 Now that you're more confident 'play' with your delivery, experimenting with vocal variety.